Chocolate Caramel Cheesecake

 - whipped cream to serve

 Beat cream cheese with an electric mixer until fluffy.
 Scrape down the sides and bottom, then add chocolate mixture on low speed.
 Add eggs one at a time, and then vanilla, scraping down the sides and bottom after each addition.
+Try not to whip in too much air.

 Pour filling into the crust.
 Place springform pan on another baking sheet (in case it leaks), then bake at 350F for 50-55 minutes.
 Cake will be set 3 inches from the edge, but the center should still be wobbly.
 Cake will set more as it cools.